Modeling Random Directions in 2D Simplex Data: Simulations and Results

 We fitted our models to these random directions with one additional pre-processing step.
 We removed duplicated directions so that each location has at most one observation.
 This was done because duplicated directions at the same location should happen with probability zero according to our model and they can be easily identified.
-Indeed, their properties are further discussed in the appendix.
-After completing this step, we noticed that our models had some convergence issues for 1990-1991 because of the overlapping mean surfaces and had slower converge in 2009-2010.
-According to the log posterior predictive probability given in $\eqref{eq:post_pred_prob}$, \textit{SvM-c} perform the best for all years except 2003-2004, 2004-2005, and potentially 2006-2007.
-This suggests that the average observed change in income proportion is better explained by one of two random direction surfaces that varies depending on the income proportion proportions.
+Indeed, their properties are further discussed in the supplementary material.
+As a result of this step, the number of observations are reduced from between 2302 to 2356 per year to between 1704 to 2164 per year.
+However, while we used the same priors that we utilized for simulation, it was still unclear what to set the hyperparameters for the squared exponential kernels.
+To pick, we used the same hyperparameters as simulation as a baseline.
+We then compared it against $\sigma = 0.25, 1$, and $2$ and $\omega = 0.05, 0.15, 0.2$, and $0.25$ for \textit{SvM-c} and $\sigma = 0.25, 0.5$, and $2$ and $\omega = 0.05, 0.15, 0.2$, and $0.25$ for \textit{SvM-p}.